The “Whys” To Our Problems Might Block Us From Answers35 comments

 One time a friend who was in therapy (with someone else) told me she was ready to be done with therapy.
 She told her therapist who told her if they met every week for the next three months they might be done.
 I thought this was ludicrous.
 Of course I wanted to know why?

 I asked her this and she said that she met someone with an interesting life philosophy.
 She started to think about life and how it worked.
 She started caring for the earth and all of its creatures and most importantly she started wanting to make a difference in the world.
 Also, she had a purpose, and she decided to live to carry it out.
-She ended therapy the next session and felt freer than she had felt in 20 years the burden of that action no longer distracting her.
+She ended therapy the next session.
+She said she felt freer than she had felt in 20 years the burden of that action no longer distracting her.

 Whys, not wise

 The whys inquiry into our problems comes from an old psychology metaphor.
 (Psychology metaphors in the last century have come from the economic info structure of the times.)
 The “why” comes from the metaphor of our body being a machine.
-The theory being, if something is “broken down,” one goes back (in development) to find out where and why things went wrong, fixes it, and development resumes “normally” from there.
+The theory being, if something is “broken down,” one goes back (in development) to find out where and why things went wrong.
+Then, you fix it, and development resumes “normally” from there.

 This would be great if it was just a metaphor.
 But when it becomes a truth, people need to figure it out where and why they broke down.
 But these things can be esoteric.
 Take anxiety for example.
 (I am including many things in this, eating disorders, irritability, anger, OCD, OCPD, panic).
 Everyone wonders: Why do I have anxiety?
 It feels so big and huge.
-Often these issues are triggered by a trauma or a difficult time in someone’s life.
+Of course, difficult times trigger these episodes.
 If the connection to this event is made, it makes it feel more normal to someone, they may judge themselves less and get through it.
 This is very helpful.

-But sometimes the connection is not cut and dry.
-Even something little can be a trigger, a flu, a scary movie, bad news, can make us feel vulnerable in a moment and this can feed anxiety.
+It is not cut and dry.
+Even something little can be a trigger, a flu, a scary movie, bad news, make us feel vulnerable in a moment.
+And then, this can feed anxiety.
 It can snowball, in the end being quite big and huge for such a small trigger, making us wonder if that was it.
-Not believing, we think there is something hidden that we are not seeing and this can become very worrisome.
-Judgment and fear can grow our problems in an instant, make them much bigger than they need to be (See Globs of Self Judgment, and Worry Globs, Too).
-If we keep looking for our inherent flaw, or where the screw came lose, we increase the fear and doubt rather than know this is what we have to let go of.
+Not believing, we worry that something is wrong that we don’t see.
+Judgment and fear grow our problems in an instant, make them much bigger than they need to be (See Globs of Self Judgment, and Worry Globs, Too).
+If we keep looking for our inherent flaw, we increase the fear and doubt.
+Instead, know this is what we have to let go of.

 Jodi Aman / /